-Rowan will have a rival in Stockton University located outside Atlantic City with its cannabis minor program has been paving the way for proper cannabis academia.
+Rowan will have a rival in Stockton University.
+It is located outside Atlantic City and has a cannabis minor program paving the way for proper cannabis academia.
 William Paterson also has a Cannabis Research Institute dedicated to studying the scientific nuances of the plant.
 There is also a non-accredited cannabis course taught at community colleges for those interested in working in the industry.

 Cannabis Regulatory Commission Faces Backlash

-While two Hispanics, Sam Delgado and Maria Del Cid, have been appointed to the Cannabis Regulatory Commission (CRC) and the chair, Dianna Houenou, is a black woman, the NJ NAACP and social justice advocate Rev. Charles Boyer are angry no black men were appointed to the five-person commission.
+Two Hispanics, Sam Delgado, and Maria Del Cid have been appointed to the Cannabis Regulatory Commission (CRC).
+The chair, Dianna Houenou, is a black woman.

 Murphy has not made a comment on the CRC regarding the backlash.
-The other two commission members are UFCW labor leader William Wallace, and Krista Nash, who has a background in social services.
+The other two commission members are UFCW labor leader William Wallace and Krista Nash.
+She has a background in social services.
 Both are white.
 The Executive Director of the CRC will be NJ Department of Health (NJDOH) Deputy Commissioner Jeff Brown, who is white.
-Nothing has been announced about his deputies, though the medical cannabis program in the NJDOH is going to be transferred to the CRC.
+Nothing has been announced about his deputies.
+The medical cannabis program in the NJDOH is going to be transferred to the CRC.

-It took 19 months after the Jack Honig Act of 2019 provided for the CRC for the board to be fully appointed.
+It took 19 months for the board to be appointed after the Jack Honig Act of 2019 outlined the CRC.
 Nothing in the Jake Honig Act said Governor Phil Murphy needed to wait so long to do so.
-The delay is likely is why he rounded out the appointments so quickly after signing adult-use cannabis legalization and decriminalization behind closed doors, and not in the usual ceremony of pomp and circumstance since that was delayed as well.
+The delay is likely why he rounded out the appointments quickly after signing adult-use cannabis legalization and decriminalization behind closed doors.
+There was no usual ceremony of pomp and circumstance since that was also delayed.